 The first is space.
 Compared to smaller dogs, large dogs require ample space to move around comfortably.
 Ensure you have a suitable living environment, both indoors and outdoors, as well as proper house training to keep them from knocking over furniture!

 Early training and socialization are crucial for large dogs to ensure they become well-behaved and well-adjusted members of the household.
-In addition to their training, many large breeds have a working history which make exercise and stimulation very important.
+In addition to their training, many large breeds have a working history which makes exercise and stimulation very important.
 Be prepared to provide regular physical activity, such as long walks or even engaging in canine sports.

 Large breeds often require more time and attention due to their size, exercise needs, and grooming requirements.
 Consider your lifestyle and availability before bringing home a large dog.